 Marketplacer’s Global Anti-Bribery and Corruption Policy (Policy) is a critical part of delivering our vision and values of leading by example, and acting openly and honestly with integrity.
 The Policy outlines Marketplacer’s requirements around the management of gifts, hospitality and other benefits, dealings with government or public officials, facilitation payments, political and charitable contributions, and dealings with customers and other third parties.

 This Policy applies globally.
-If travelling or based outside of Australia or the USA, Marketplacer’s employees are subject to the laws of the country they are in.
+If travelling or based outside of Australia, the UK or the USA, Marketplacer’s employees are subject to the laws of the country they are in.
 However, the principles of this Policy must be followed regardless of whether that country has specific anti-bribery and corruption laws.
 Where a country has anti-bribery and corruption laws which are of a lesser standard to this Policy, employees are expected to follow the standards outlined in this Policy.

 Corruption is the abuse of entrusted power for private gain.